Get

 Safety Tips: How to Ensure Safe Interactions Between Corgis and Other Dogs

 When introducing a Corgi to another dog, it is essential to create an atmosphere of calm and respect.
-Before introducing them, sniffing each other out through a fence or from a distance can help build trust and familiarity.
+Before introducing them, allowing them to sniff each other through a fence or from a distance can help build trust and familiarity.

 Corgis have a tendency to be fearful and defensive.
 Thus, you must make sure the other dog is also well-socialized and friendly.

-Here are some safety tips to keep the interactions friendly and safe:
+Here are safety tips to keep the interactions friendly and safe:

 • If possible, keep both dogs on a leash initially.
 You can then slowly let go of the leash and allow them to interact.